yoyoyoseob/Objc-TDDFizzBuzz-ios-0615-public/README.md

 4. Run your test (It should pass)*Green*

 #Test 4
 1. Write a test that tests FizzBuzz's init Method with two assertions.
-The goal of these assertions is to show that after initializing, startNumber and endNumber default to @0.
+The goal of these assertions is to show that after initializing, startNumber and endNumber default to @0. ie. if startNumber and endNumber aren't set, they return @0.
 2. Run your test (This time it will compile but will fail)*Red*
 3. Implement FizzBuzz's init method to pass this test. *Green*